tgrants/deposit-system/README.md

 ## Repository contents

-- `controller`: Code scanner and main controller for the deposit bin
+- `controller`: Barcode scanner and main controller for the deposit bin
+- `driver`: Arduino controller for the physical components
 - `interface`: Visual interface for the deposit bin
-- `server`: An API for checking if a code has been scanned

 ## License